 10. Wine and dine at classic Italian restaurants

-If you’re visiting this charming town, you need to thoroughly investigate the Sorrento food scene.
-Sorrento is known for its fresh seafood, homemade pasta, and its famous Limoncello.
+To visit this charming town, you must thoroughly investigate the Sorrento food scene.
+Sorrento is known for its fresh seafood, homemade pasta, and famous Limoncello.

 This charming bistro is tucked away in a quiet alley, but don’t let that fool you.
 The food here is anything but small.
-Each dish is bursting with flavor, from the rich tomato sauce in the spaghetti alla carbonara to the perfectly cooked fish from their catch of the day.
+Each dish is flavorful, from the rich tomato sauce in the spaghetti alla carbonara to the perfectly cooked fish from their catch of the day.

 And the best part?
 You can enjoy your meal in their beautiful outdoor seating area, surrounded by colorful flowers and lemon trees.

 And what better way to end your meal than with a shot of Limoncello?
 This sweet and tangy liqueur is made with Sorrento’s famous lemons and is the perfect way to cleanse your palate.